A strong broadband 21 cm cosmological signal from dark matter spin-flip interactions: Method and results

 In this scenario, we see that it is possible to get \textit{both a dip and a rise} in the differential brightness temperature, purely from a combination of the DM temperature evolution and the spin-flip coupling $x_D$, \textit{even without considering Ly-$\alpha$ couplings.} However, we expect that below some redshift, $z\lesssim 15$, Ly-$\alpha$ coupling to $T_K$ would turn on due to star formation, and $X$-ray heating would raise $T_K$.
 Since the details of this would depend on the astrophysical model we do not show the effects of this in our figure.

 In fig.~\ref{fig:Tbvsnu_weak_coupling}, we show the differential brightness temperature evolution as a function of redshifted 21~cm frequency.
-We also show for comparison, in the same figure, the expected band-limited signals from the standard cosmology and from the excess gas cooling model of~\cite{Mirocha:2018cih}.
-Once, again we see in our model a prediction of a single, strong, broadband absorption feature which extends from $\nu = 1.4$~MHz ($z=1000$)\footnote{This value depends on our assumed initial conditions, since we assumed $T_\chi = \Tcmb$ at $z=1000$, no absorption is expected at higher redshifts/lower frequencies.} all the way up to $\nu = 89$~MHz ($z=15$), unlike the two distinct band-limited absorption features of the standard cosmology and excess cooling models.
-The key observational feature of the weak coupling absorption spectrum that distinguishes it from the strong coupling scenario, is the existence of a deep minimum of $\delta T_b$ at low frequencies originating from the cosmic dark ages -- near 35~MHz $(z=40)$ for our benchmark point.
+We also show for comparison, in the same figure, the expected band-limited signals from the standard cosmology and from the excess gas cooling model, both of which were discussed in sec.~\ref{sec:strongcouplingnumerical}, where the exact curves have been taken from ref.~\cite{Burns:2019zia}.
+Once, again we see in our model a prediction of a single, strong, broadband absorption feature which extends from $\nu = 1.4$~MHz ($z=1000$)\footnote{This value depends on our assumed initial conditions, since we assumed $T_\chi = \Tcmb$ at $z=1000$, no absorption is expected at higher redshifts/lower frequencies.} all the way up to the cosmic dawn, unlike the two distinct band-limited absorption features of the standard cosmology and excess cooling models.
+The key observational feature of the weak coupling absorption spectrum that distinguishes it from the strong coupling scenario, is the existence of a deep minimum of $\delta T_b$ at low frequencies originating from the cosmic dark ages -- near 35~MHz $(z=40)$ for our reference point.
 From this point onwards, $\delta T_b$ rises up and at $78$~MHz $(z=17)$, the spectrum reaches its ``pinned'' value of $\delta T_b \simeq -580$~mK.

-Above 89~MHz ($z=15$), Ly-$\alpha$ photons and $X$-ray heating could lead to two distinct possibilities: a) if X-ray heating is rapid and precedes strong Ly-$\alpha$ coupling, then the gas temperature would quickly rise up towards the CMB temperature, and the spin temperature would later attempt to latch on to this large $T_K$.
+For frequencies larger than those corresponding to the cosmic dawn, above 89~MHz ($z=15$) by our assumption, Ly-$\alpha$ photons and $X$-ray heating could lead to two distinct possibilities: a) if X-ray heating is rapid and precedes strong Ly-$\alpha$ coupling, then the gas temperature would quickly rise up towards the CMB temperature, and the spin temperature would later attempt to latch on to this large $T_K$.
 In this case, the rise in $\delta T_b$ at higher frequencies would continue at a rate faster than what is shown in the figure, b) if strong Ly-$\alpha$ coupling turns on before $X$-ray heating, then the spin-temperature would attempt to cool again to the low gas temperature, leading to a second, relatively weaker dip in the absorption spectrum before rising again.
 Unlike the excess cooling models, this second dip would be less well separated from the broadband signal.
 Since, the details of these high frequency features depend on the astrophysical model, we have not shown them in our figure.